 Kawasan Falls, Philippines – Gamin Traveler

-One of the best holiday destinations in June for us is Kawasan Falls.
+One of the best June holiday destinations for us is Kawasan Falls.
 It’s one of the most popular waterfalls located in Cebu, in a small town called Badian.

 The water is so calm and blue and you can really relax for the whole day in your favourite spot.
 There are 3 levels, the first one is very crowded, but second and third ones are quieter.

 If you like adventure, you can try canyoneering in Kawasan Falls early morning and finish your day by relaxing in the waterfalls until it gets dark.
-The entrance fee is $1 USD and there are a few restaurants where you can have food!
+Buy your trip tickets here – this tour includes a morning of swimming with whale sharks too!

 Cairns – Thrifty Family Traveller